bobidi2/llama_south_park/model_card.md

 ## Intended use
 **Primary intended uses**
-The primary use of LLaMA South Path is research on persona finetuning.
+The primary use of LLaMA South Park is research on persona finetuning.

 **Primary intended users**
 The primary intended users of the model are researchers in natural language processing and fans of the American animated sitcom South Park.